hanerx/rarCracker/README.md

 ##### default_decode(result)

-- The method which will decode the response for default
+- The method which will decode the response by default
 - accept json format array, for example `["123","124","125"]`
 - return `list`